 You can also treat the value of a single fringe benefit as paid on one or more dates in the same calendar year, even if the employee receives the entire benefit at one time.
-For example, if your employee receives a fringe benefit valued at \$1,000 in one pay period during 2003, you can treat it as made in four payments of \$250, each in a different pay period of 2003.
+For example, if your employee receives a fringe benefit valued at \$1,000 in one pay period during 2007, you can treat it as made in four payments of \$250, each in a different pay period of 2007.
 You do not have to notify the IRS of the use of the periods discussed above.

 Transfer of property.
-The above choice for reporting and withholding does not apply to a fringe benefit that is a transfer of tangible or intangible personal property of a kind normally held for investment, or a transfer of real property.
+The above choice for reporting and withholding does not apply to a fringe benefit that is a transfer of tangible or intangible personal property of a kind normally held for investment or a transfer of real property.
 For this kind of fringe benefit, you must use the actual date the property was transferred to the employee.

 Withholding and depositing taxes.
 You can add the value of fringe benefits to regular wages for a payroll period and figure income tax withholding on the total.
-Or you can withhold Federal income tax on the value of fringe benefits at the flat 27% rate applicable to supplemental wages.
+Or you can withhold federal income tax on the value of fringe benefits at the flat 25% rate that applies to supplemental wages.
+See section 7 in Publication 15 (Circular E) for the flat rate (35%) when supplemental wage payments to an individual exceed \$1,000,000 during the year.

 You must withhold the applicable income, social security, and Medicare taxes on the date or dates you chose to treat the benefits as paid.
-Deposit the amounts withheld as discussed in section 11 of Circular E (Pub.
-15).
+Deposit the amounts withheld as discussed in section 11 of Publication 15 (Circular E).

 Amount of deposit.
 To estimate the amount of income tax withholding and employment taxes and to deposit them on time, make a reasonable estimate of the value of the fringe benefits provided on the date or dates you chose to treat the benefits as paid.
-Determine the estimated deposit by figuring the amount that you would have had to deposit if you had paid cash wages equal to the estimated value of the fringe benefits and withheld taxes from those cash wages.
+Determine the estimated deposit by figuring the amount you would have had to deposit if you had paid cash wages equal to the estimated value of the fringe benefits and withheld taxes from those cash wages.
 Even if you do not know which employee will receive the fringe benefit on the date the deposit is due, you should follow this procedure.

-If you underestimate the value of the fringe benefits and deposit less than the amount that you would have had to deposit if the applicable taxes had been withheld, you may be subject to a penalty.
+If you underestimate the value of the fringe benefits and deposit less than the amount you would have had to deposit if the applicable taxes had been withheld, you may be subject to a penalty.